Philadelphia Barrage

-The Philadelphia Barrage were a field lacrosse team that are based in Philadelphia, Pennsylvania, and member of Major League Lacrosse.
+The Philadelphia Barrage were a professional field lacrosse team that are based in Philadelphia, Pennsylvania, and member of Major League Lacrosse.
 They were the Bridgeport Barrage from 2001 to 2003 at The Ballpark at Harbor Yard in Bridgeport, Connecticut.
 The team then relocated to Philadelphia from the 2004 season to the 2007 season when they became a traveling team for 2008.
-They ceased operations before the 2009 season due to the economic situation in the United States.
+They ceased operations before the 2009 season due to the 2008 financial crisis and the Great Recession.
 The Philadelphia Barrage were resurrected for the 2020 season.

 Franchise history

 The team played in Bridgeport, Connecticut from the 2001 to the 2003 season and relocated to the Philadelphia suburb of Villanova in 2004.
 From their initial move to Philadelphia, for the 2004 season, through the 2006 season, they played at Villanova Stadium, which is located on the campus of Villanova University.
 They had previously played at The Ballpark at Harbor Yard in Bridgeport where they hosted the inaugural Major League Lacrosse All Star Game in 2001.
 The Barrage made the playoffs for the first time in 2004 and won the Major League Lacrosse Championship over the Boston Cannons.
 The Barrage, after winning their 1st Eastern Conference Title, once again made the playoffs and won the Major League Lacrosse Championship in 2006 over the Denver Outlaws.
 For the 2007 season, the team moved to the United Sports Training Center in West Bradford Township, Pennsylvania.
 The Barrage, after winning their 2nd Eastern Conference Title, once again made the playoffs and won the Major League Lacrosse Championship in 2007 over the Los Angeles Riptide.
 The Barrage become the first team in MLL History to win back to back Steinfield Cup titles by winning the championship in 2006 and 2007.

 After subsequent months of rumors, about the status and financial health of the franchise in 2007, Major League Lacrosse assumed operational control of the franchise in 2008.
 The Barrage played the full 2008 season as a travel team with their designated home games at league promotional sites outside of the Philadelphia area.
 The team folded before the 2009 season.